 Jesus’ disciples come to him and asks that he will teach them to pray as John had taught his disciples.
 The disciples would have been familiar with the formal prayers of daily life and the synagogue and the Temple, but they wanted something more, something personal, so Jesus teaches them the prayer, which is found in a fuller form in Saint Matthew Chapter 6 and which becomes known to us as the Lord’s Prayer.

-“Father” is a challenge to us about the way that we see God.
-Is our understanding of God someone who is far away, remote, impersonal, unconcerned, or do we see God as someone whom we call “Father?”
-If God is as close to us as someone we would call “Father,” then what does that say to us about how we should think, about how we should speak, about how we should live our lives?
+“Father” is a challenge about the way that God is seen.
+Is the understanding of God someone who is far away, remote, impersonal, unconcerned, or is it of someone who can be called “Father?”
+If God is as close as someone called “Father,” then what does that say about what should be thought, what should be said, what should be done?

-It would demand a strong friendship and a high degree of trust for any of us to consider doing such a thing, to put ourselves into a situation where we ask directly and expect that God will answer directly.
-Jesus challenges us to have that sort of bond of friendship and trust with God.
+It would demand a strong friendship and a high degree of trust for anyone to consider doing such a thing, to put oneself into a situation where one asks directly and expect that God will answer directly.
+Jesus challenges his listeners to have that sort of bond of friendship and trust with God.

-Are we people who search?
-If we believe God is working his purposes out, then do we search for those purposes?
-When we ask for things, we need to remember we must also search for things.
+Are there still people who search?
+If one believes God is working his purposes out, then is there a search for those purposes?
+When one asks for things, is there a need to remember that one must also search for things?

-Being Christian is not about fulfilling the Law, it is about responding to God’s grace, responding to God’s generosity to us.
-The Holy Spirit, God’s presence with us, is there for the asking.
-Perhaps a religion of rules and regulations is easier, it is about our outward selves, perhaps a faith that demands that we are changed inwardly is much more challenging.
-Do we ask for the Holy Spirit in our own lives?
+Being Christian is not about fulfilling the Law, it is about responding to God’s grace, responding to God’s generosity.
+The Holy Spirit, God’s presence is there for the asking.
+Perhaps a religion of rules and regulations is easier, it is about outward selves, perhaps a faith that demands that one is changed inwardly is much more challenging.
+Do people still ask for the Holy Spirit in their own lives?

-Fish: Father, I, searches and Holy Spirit, asking us about our faith.
+Fish: Father, I, searches and Holy Spirit, asking about faith.